Quantum GraviElectro Dynamics: Abstract

 \section{Abstract}

-We propose a renormalisable quantum theory of gravity (QGED) based on the standard BRST quantisation used to quantise the Yang--Mills theory.
-The BRST-invariant Lagrangian of the gravitationally interacting $U(1)$-gauge theory, including gauge fixing and ghost parts, is provided.
-From this Lagrangian, we extract a set of Feynman rules in the local inertial frame where gravity vanishes locally.
-Utilising Feynman rules of the QGED prepared here, we construct all renormalisation constants and show that the theory is perturbatively renormalisable in one-loop order.
-We replace infinite-valued bare objects in the bare Lagrangian with experimentally measured ones.
-In addition to standard QED parameters, we show that the gravitational coupling constant is measurable experimentally.
+This report presents a possible attempt at renormalisable quantum gravity based on the standard BRST quantisation used for Yang--Mills theory.
+We have provided the BRST invariant Lagrangian of the gravitationally interacting $U(1)$ gauge theory, namely the \textit{Quantum GraviElectro Dynamics} (\QGED), including the gauge fixing and the ghost Lagrangian.
+We have extracted a set of Feynman rules in the local inertial frame where gravity locally vanishes from this Lagrangian.
+Using the Feynman rules of the \QGED constructed here, we have built all the renormalisation constants and show that the theory is perturbatively renormalisable, at least in the one-loop order.
+All infinite naked objects in the naked Lagrangian can replace experimentally measured ones.
+In addition to the standard $\QED$ parameters, we have shown that the gravitational coupling constant can be experimentally measured.

-We also discuss a running effect of the gravitational coupling constant and the perturbative estimation of the Hawking radiation as examples of the perturbative QGED.
+We have also discussed a running effect of the gravitational coupling constant and the perturbative estimation of the Hawking radiation as examples of perturbative \QGED.
+The difference between our theory and the widely known un-renormalisable quantum general relativity is clarified.